Continuation Method for Nonsmooth Model Predictive Control Using Proximal Technique: PRELIMINARIES

 Note that the solution $z^\mathrm{sol}$ implicitly depends on $x(t)$.
 Instead of solving \eqref{equations}, the continuation method memorizes $z$ and achieves $z(t) \to z^\mathrm{sol}(x(t))$ as $t \to +\infty$ by forcing $z(t)$ to satisfy the following ordinary differential equation (ODE):

 where $\zeta_\mathrm{c}>0$ is a constant.
 Taking the total derivative of the left hand side, we obtain the following ODE:

-Note that \eqref{linear_eqns_continuation} is a linear equation system, which is much easier to solve than the nonlinear equation system \eqref{equations}.
+Note that \eqref{linear_eqns_continuation} is a linear equation system with respect to $d_\mathrm{c}$, which is much easier to solve than the nonlinear equation system \eqref{equations}.

 The following two aspects about the continuation method must be remarked.
 One is that the continuation method requires an \textit{equation system}.
 In OCP whose evaluation function is differentiable, the equation system \eqref{equations} can be derived as the first-order optimality condition (KKT condition) which, however, turns out to be an inclusion relation in nonsmooth OCP; see Subsection \ref{subsection:nonsmooth}.
 The other is that it requires \textit{regularity} of the Jacobi matrix of $F$ with respect to $z$.
-This regularity is indicated by the well-posedness of the equation system \eqref{equations}.

-\subsection{Nonsmooth Calculus \cite{rockafellar}}
+\subsection{Nonsmooth Calculus \cite{hilbert}}

 This subsection presents the calculus of the nonsmooth function to denote the first-order optimality condition for the nonsmooth optimization problem.
 To specify the scope of nonsmoothness, a closed convex proper function is defined. \begin{definition}[closed convex proper function] Consider a function $f:\R^n\to \R\cup\{+\infty\}$ and the following set\footnote{ The set $\mathrm{epi}(f)$ is called an epigraph of $f$. }: